B.S. in Geography with a minor in Anthropology, Western Carolina University

 M.Ed in Education, DePaul University

-Ric is the parent of two AMS alumni and has taught for 24 years in public schools.
+Ric is the parent of two AMS alumni and has taught since 1993 in public schools.
 He, his wife Susan and son Leif live in the South Toe area very near AMS.
 Ric is also a soccer coach for the public schools and Leif is an amazing player.
 While their daughters were at AMS, Susan, a certified nurse, updated many of the medical protocols for the school.

 Mary is recently retired from her position at George School in Pennsylvania.
 Prior to working at George School Mary was a full-time teacher at Arthur Morgan School for 10 years.
 Her daughter attended the school as a student.
 Looking back Mary sees those years an important time in her life and her daughter’s.
 “At AMS I felt like I was doing good in the world without using too many of the world’s resources.
 I am happy to be associated with the school once again.”

-Lynda is a public health professional that has worked for the Toe River Health District for many years as a nutritionist, health educator and administrator, serving as health director for four years.
+Lynda is a retired public health professional that worked for the Toe River Health District for many years as a nutritionist, health educator and health director.
 She works hard at creating communities where being healthy is easy.
 She also gardens, runs, reads , hikes, cooks and has a small crossword puzzle addiction.
 Her son, Andrew Kaluzynski, attended AMS and counts it as one of the best decisions he ever made.

 New York University